-In fact, in 2014, 60% of all targeted attacks struck small- and medium-sized organizations.
+In fact, 2016 saw a rise in target attacks on small and midsize businesses, with nearly 75% of small businesses reporting security breaches.
+This is a marked increase from 2014, in which 60% of all targeted attacks struck small- and medium-sized organizations.
 What’s more, upwards of 60% of those businesses close their doors within six months after an attack.
 When you consider those facts, it becomes clear that small business needs to pay attention to online security, and now.

 A Matter of “When”